Tait TM8105 Notes

 USB Serial interface

 Programming is done using a Windows computer and a USB to serial cable.
-Ready-made programming cable are available on eBay, but they are pricey (considering what they are).
+Ready-made programming cable are available on eBay, but they are pricey (considering what they are), about $35.
 A DIY solution is very approachable.

 Since the Rx/Tx logic levels are inverted on the Tait serial connector, the FTDI chip must be flashed using the FT_PROG utility.
 This requires a genuine FTDI chip (i.e., not one you find on ebay for $3).
 Amazon sells a genuine FTDI board that was able to be reprogrammed.